wardhaheck/mac-bootstrapper/README.md

 Ansible uses `mas` to install software from Apps Store.
 But since Ventura,
-`mas` has a bug that prevents it from installing and uninstalling apps, and can only list and search them.
+`mas` has a bug that prevents it from installing nor uninstalling apps, while still can list and search them.
 Thus, all `mas` tasks are currently disabled.

 Fortunately, there's only one essential software